 - The person making the arrangements with the Funeral Directors

-- if the person was married, you will need to give the full name and date of birth of the surviving partner
+- (If the person was married or in a legal civil partnership) you will need to give the full name and date of birth of the surviving partner

-While at the Register’s Office you can access the government’s ‘Tell Us Once’ service.
+During the registration, you will given details for the government’s ‘Tell Us Once’ service.
 This free service can notify some government departments for you, including the Department of Works and Pensions and some council services.

 3. Arranging the funeral

-The registrar’s office will give you a certificate for burial or cremation, depending on what the deceased requested, or what you decide to do.
+The Register Office will scan the certificate for burial or cremation directly to the chosen funeral directors or crematorium, depending on what the deceased requested, or what you decide to do.